Sebastien-Raguideau/strain_resolution_practical/README.md

 ### Generate results

-We can generate results dir now:
+If the STRONG bayespaths step has finished we can generate results dir now:

 ```
 STRONG --config config.yaml STRONG_OUT results --threads 8 --verbose